tkuch/COSC499-IndivGitExercise/README.md

-# COSC499-GitExercise
+# Individual Git Exercise for COSC 499
-Individual Git Exercise for COSC 499
+A simple programming exercise to practice using GitHub.
+The simple program is a sortable array written in Java.